pygame-community/pygame-ce/docs/reST/ref/surface.rst

       You can pass keyword argument values to this function.
 These named values will be applied to the attributes of the Rect before it is returned.
 An example would be ``mysurf.get_rect(center=(100, 100))`` to create a rectangle for the Surface centered at a given position.
+Size attributes such as ``size`` or ``w`` can also be applied to resize the Rect.

       .. ## Surface.get_rect ##